zumbalogy/command_search/README.md

 ## Internal Details

-The lifecycle of a query is as follows: The query is lexed, parsed, de-aliased, optimized, and then turned into a Ruby select function or a MongoDB compatible query.
+The lifecycle of a query is as follows: The query is alaised, lexed, parsed, de-aliased, optimized, and then turned into a Ruby select function or a MongoDB compatible query.